House Bill No. 238

 (4) Corporate credit unions that issue

-MCSD membership capital accounts shall disclose THE TERMS AND
+MCSD membership capital accounts shall disclose the terms and conditions of the

 Section 6.
 Section 32-3-807, MCA, is amended to read: